SotirisH/MVC/HowToRun.md

     <add name="InsuranceDb" providerName="System.Data.SqlClient" connectionString="Data Source=.\sql16;Initial Catalog=Insurance;Integrated Security=True;" />
 2)Change the provider and set it default to "snailabroad".
 On save you should get "Save Success!
 Your available credits are:1000"

+Note: When you create give a range on issue date a past month of 2017